JuliaBaucher/AskMePrototype/README.md

 AskMe supports follow-up questions within the same session.

-Examples include:

-- comparisons between warehouses
-- comparisons between dates
-- clarifications about previous answers

-Conversation memory is:

-- session-based
-- stored in the backend
+- Only the **last 3–5 turns** are included in the prompt
-- retrieved before each new answer generation

-The `AskMeSessions` DynamoDB table stores prior turns so that the assistant can use recent context when answering follow-up questions.
+- Older context is not used
+- If missing context is detected, the assistant asks for clarification

+Memory is stored in `AskMeSessions` DynamoDB table.

 ---

 # 8. Escalation to Human

-The UI allows users to escalate a question to a human expert.

-For the prototype:
+- Users can escalate questions
+- Stored in `AskMeEscalations`

-- escalation does **not** trigger external systems
+- No external integration (demo mode)
-- escalation records are stored
-- escalation data is available for later analytics
+- Used for analytics and improvement

-Each escalation record contains:

-- session ID
-- user question
-- chatbot response
-- user role
-- model type
-- warehouse
-- date
-- timestamp

 ---

 # 9. Feedback Collection

-Users can provide feedback on each response:
+Users can provide:

-- `like`
+- like
-- `dislike`
+- dislike

-Feedback must be linked to the specific response so it can be used in analytics and future system improvement.
+Stored in `AskMeFeedback` and used for evaluation and improvement.

 ---

 # 10. Traceability and Logging

-The system logs the following for each request:
+The system logs:

 - user query
 - session ID
-- selected role
-- selected model
+- selected role/model
-- warehouse
-- date
 - retrieved SOP
+- retrieved FAQ chunks
 - retrieved signals
 - prompt inputs
 - generated response
 - timestamp

-This ensures the system is auditable and explainable.

 ---

 # 11. Metrics Tracked

-The system tracks the following operational metrics:

 - total responses
 - responses per role